matteodoria/Stable-Diffusion-Dataset-Generation/README.md

 - [SD_adapting.py](SD_adapting.py): code for adapting Stable Diffusion for our goal.
 It allows to perform either Transfer Learning of the new Class Encoder or Fine-Tuning of the pre-trained Diffusion Model
 - [hyp_opt.py](hyp_opt.py): code for performing hyperparameters Bayesian optimization, either after Transfer Learning or Fine-Tuning, and/or visualize results
 - [generate_dataset.py](generate_dataset.py): code for generating a synthetic dataset of the desired cardinality, specifying the original dataset and the hyperparameters
-- [classifier_training.py](classifier_training.py): code for training a classifier using the real or a synthetic dataset and testing its performances on the real test set ([CAS](https://arxiv.org/abs/1905.10887))
+- [classifier_training.py](classifier_training.py): code for training a classifier using the real or a synthetic dataset and testing its performances on the real test set (CAS)
 - [result_plot.ipynb](result_plot.ipynb): Jupyter notebook for plotting results
 - CAS Results: folder containing the test accuracies, the pipeline optimization accuracies progress and the CAS plots
-- Checkpoints: folder containing the weights for the classifier trained, for each case, on the real dataset and for increasing size synthetic datasets and the best epochs weights for the Class Encoder and Diffusion Model (for each dataset)
+- Checkpoints: folder containing
+  - the classifier trained weights, for each case, on the real dataset and for increasing size synthetic datasets
+  - the best epochs weights, for each dataset, for the Class Encoder and Diffusion Model (due to the dimension of the Diffusion Model weight files, inside the folder there's a *link.txt* file containing the link to download the file)
 - Data: folder containing the code for loading each studied dataset and some images for each synthetic dataset
 - Models: folder containing the codes for loading the necessary Keras models (ResNet20, Stable Diffusion, Class Encoder)
 - optimization plots: folder containing for each dataset and for both the optimization phases the graphs generated by the optimization tool